Community, Stage and Web

 Outcome During its 4 years of existence, MAP become a global organization with strong local roots that coordinated over three hundred and fifty concerts in 26 countries as well as numerous local festivals and events.

-Ardesco was a multimedia performance that highlighted the emotional narrative inherent in concert programs, integrating the arts while advocating living composer-performers and their music.
+Ardesco was a multimedia performance ensemble that highlighted the emotional narrative inherent in concert programs, integrating the arts while advocating living composer-performers and their music.

 the arcades project